tobega/tailspin-v0/Notes.md

   end 'app'
   ```
 * Local data tagged identifiers could escape to the outside.
 We should make that an error.
+* Programs execute all statements, but when included or used as module, only the used definitions are executed.

 ### Exceptions
 Do we need them?
 Do we want them?